owarek/BC-WindAndRainSensor/README.md

 # BC-WindAndRainSensor
-BigClown node with Wind(speed,gust and angle) and Rain gauge.
+BigClown node with wind vane (speed,gust and angle) and rain gauge.
 --------
 Connection (to BC sensor module with three channels):